taylorcjohn/utfa/README.md

 **Invoking utfa**

-For convenience I have made the first line of the file:
+For convenience I have made the first line of utfa.py:

 `#!/usr/bin/env python3`